midlantica/LovelyBunchOfCoconuts/content/quotes/the-more-laws-the-less-justice.md

 ---
-title: "The more laws, the less justice"
+title: 'The more laws, the less justice'
 ---

 ## "The more laws, the less justice."